 The timing was impeccable for this company – they entered the market for chemical-free cleaning products in the mid-90s, during the revival of bohemian, bell bottom wearing hippies and the birth of the movement for all-natural, organic products.

-Norwex is a Norwegian MLM founded in 1994 with the goal of providing homes with chemical-free cleaning products.
+Norwex was founded in 1994 with the goal of providing homes with chemical-free cleaning products.
 Their mission is “Improving quality of life by radically reducing chemicals in our homes.”

 Bjorn Nicolaisen founded the company after discovering a special microfiber cloth that was extremely effective at cleaning his windshield using nothing but water.
 He developed an entire list of household products that could effectively clean without using any chemicals, and Norwex was born.

 Nicolaisen is a former attorney who has worked with the Norwegian Ministry of Environment and the General of Norway, so he knows his stuff.
 He’s currently still the Chairman of Norwex.

 Norwex now has over 20,000 distributors, operates in Norway, Canada, the U.S., Latvia, Lithuania, Estonia, and Australia.

 How much does Norwex cost?
 It costs $200 to join Norwex, and that includes a starter kit with product.